 Or website hosting company.
 This is the company that has the big computers that house all of the files and documents and code and everything else that makes up your website.
 Think Google, Bluehost (our favorite to recommend), LiquidWeb and others that you’ve likely heard of.

 They have banks of “website servers” – basically a bunch of computers that have all of the things from above stored on them, which are directly connected to the internet.

-Our recommendation: Bluehost – we recommend the $3.95/month WordPress plan for most businesses.
+Our recommendation: Bluehost – we recommend the $3.95/month WordPress plan for most small businesses and entrepreneurs.
 It comes with a free domain name (URL) and free SSL, and great customer service.
-Plus, you’ll often find as you are leaving the page that you will get a popup for a further discount, so be sure to watch for that!

-You don’t hear this term as often, but the server is the computer that holds all of the programming code for many people to use by accessing it when they pull up a website, and a “website client” would be what one person uses when they are accessing the website.
-Something like Google or Internet Explorer can be considered a website client.
-There are other things that can be used depending upon what the website is structured to do, but that is what you are likely most familiar with.
+You don’t hear this term as often, but the server is the computer that holds all of the programming code for the (hopefully) many people to use by accessing it when they pull up a website, and a “website client” would be what one person uses when they are accessing the website.

 Some of these are proprietary, and included as part of one particular website host that you may use – Wix is a host that offers their own Wix website builder.
 Weebly, SquareSpace and SiteBuilder are probably a few of the ones you are most familiar with.
 GoDaddy has one that you can use.